Emma Döll: Life

-Emma Hohmann was born in Rastenburg, a small garrison town then in East Prussia.
+Emma Hohmann was born in Rastenburg, a small garrison town then in the Province of Prussia.
 Her father was a railway official.
 Her school career included a stint at the agricultural academy in the nearby town of Prussian Holland.
 She then trained for employment as a cook: for several years she worked as a cook on large farming estates in East and West Prussia.

 At the beginning of the twentieth century she was living in the southern part of the country, in Meiningen, where she married the tailor Eduard Döll (1873–1947).
 In 1906 the couple moved north, settling in Danzig.
 Here she became a member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 The issue of support for funding the war was contentious within the party from 1914, and in 1917 the SPD split apart over the issue.
 In 1918 or 1919 Döll switched to the breakaway group, launched the previous year as the Independent Social Democratic Party of Germany ("Unabhängige Sozialdemokratische Partei Deutschlands"/ USPD).